pscally1005/pscally1005.github.io/_posts/meme/2024-01-25-dead-chili.markdown

 - crushed tomato
 - diced green chiles
 - diced chiles
 Description: I was bored once and wanted to make possibly the simplest recipe ever.
 This chili is so easy that even a doorhanger could do it.
 No measuring, no cutting, just dump stuff in and go.
 It used an entire small container of chili powder, couldn't get any simpler than that lmao.
+Or make real chili using my recipe for <a href="chili">Slow Cooker Chili</a>
 Instructions:
 - Open all your containers<br><br>
 - <center><img src="/assets/Food/Meme/Chili/dead-chili-1.jpg" alt="" class="instruction-image"></center><br>